cyanimation/programming-fundamentals/_posts/2015-12-17-if-statements.md

 The above condition uses `and` and `or` to combine multiple conditions.
 When you say the whole statement out loud you can tell what should happen.
-In this case `mood` must be equal to `Happy` _and_ `age` must be greater than 10.
+In this case `mood` must be equal to `'Morose'` _and_ `age` must be greater than 10.
 Since that combined condition is `False` we would not enter the if block.
 We have a third condition though.
 The `family_member` condition is also part of this and since there is an `or` combining the previous two conditions and this one, only one _or_ the other is necessary to enter the block.
 Since `family_member` is `True` we will enter.

 <span><em><i class="fa fa-flask"></i> Try collecting some data from the user
 (raw_input) and doing an if statement based on their response!</em></span>